sammerry/docker-slack/readme.md

 # Docker Slack

+Its probably easier to use the web UI, but for those interested...

 Run slack on other distributions of linux than Debian

 create a bin file in your home directory if you dont have one already